AnujithM/AnujithM.github.io/_pages/about.md

 <p>Earlier, at the <a href="https://cambum.net/I3D.htm">I3D Lab</a> at the Indian Institute of Science (IISc), Bangalore with <a href="https://cambum.net/PB/">Pradipta Biswas</a>, I worked on assistive human–robot interaction and designed the controller for an autonomous aircraft taxiing prototype.</p>

-<p>I earned B.Tech. in Electronics and Communication Engineering from RIT, Kottayam.
+<p>I received my Bachelor’s degree in Electronics and Communication Engineering from RIT, Kottayam, graduating with distinction in general scholarship program.
 As an undergraduate researcher in the Centre for Advanced Signal Processing (<a href="http://www.rit.ac.in/ece/CASP/">CASP lab</a>) with <a href="http://www.rit.ac.in/fprofiledisplay.php?penno=603400&dep=ECE">Dr. Manju Manuel</a>, I worked on FPGA design and implementation.
 For details on my current directions, see my <a href="https://anujithm.github.io/files/research_statement_2025.html">Research Statement (Feb 2025)</a>.</p>
 </div>